javidel/mongodb-compatibility-advisor/readme.md

 Work in progress
 ## Introduction

 This tool helps you to identify which MongoDB queries are supported when using the Oracle Autonomous MongoDB API.
-This tool generates a report which indicates the porcentage of compatibilty.
+This tool generates a report which indicates the percentage of compatibilty.
 There is an example on this repository.

 ## How to use it